jtcass01/DigiCam/README.md

 A python library for controlling DSLR cameras using the open source program DigiCamControl.
 Please see: [http://digicamcontrol.com/](http://digicamcontrol.com/) for more information.

 ## Installing digiCamControl
 digiCamControl can be downloaded [here](http://digicamcontrol.com/download).
-Please selected 'digiCamControl Stable Version'.
+Please select 'digiCamControl Stable Version'.

 ## Installing DigiCam
 Download the DigiCam source code from [here](https://github.com/jtcass01/DigiCam) or using the following git system call.